-All in all, the Hepper Hi-Lo Scratcher is brilliantly designed and a clear choice for the best scratching posts for cats to file their nails on.
+All in all, the Hepper Hi-Lo Scratcher is brilliantly designed and a clear choice for cats to file their nails on.
 Buying it will hurt the wallet a bit, but it’s well worth it in the end.

 2. Catit Lounge Scratcher With Catnip — Best Value

 The Catit Lounge Scratcher with Catnip doesn’t offer any bells and whistles, nor is its design anything revolutionary.
 It’s just a simple cardboard scratching post, but it’s the best scratch post to file nails for the money.

 The first thing your cat will notice is that it comes with a bag of catnip that you can rub all over it.
 They may not scratch it at first, in fact, preferring to just cuddle with it for a little while.